 The British Museum is not only the UK’s biggest museum, but also the world’s first (public) museum.
 It is controversial yet unsurprising that the greatest colonizing force in history has managed to acquire such a vast collection of art, from Egypt’s Rosetta Stone to the Easter Island statue.
 While you will probably never see all eight million pieces displayed here, at least you can try: Admission to all national museums in the UK is free, even for international visitors.
 As a bonus, the museum is located not far from the Royal Opera House, the British Library, and the Royal Academy of Arts, among other cultural landmarks.
 The British Museum officially turns 260 years old in 2019.

 To broaden your cultural horizons, make sure you visit these world-famous museums.
 After that, why not check out Rijksmuseum in the Netherlands, Taipei National Palace Museum in Taiwan, or the State Hermitage Museum in Russia?
-As the old masters would say, visiting art museums is the best art education a person could have.
+As the old masters would say, visiting art museums is the best art education a person could have – click article on history of art museums.